 Each year under clear blue winter skies, a carpet of gold creeps across the rolling hills and quiet stone villages of the French Riviera.
 As spring approaches, the mimosa trees come into spectacular bloom in the South of France, the sprays of soft yellow flowers vivid against the sparkling Mediterranean Sea.

-The Route du Mimosa is a 130 kilometre driving route created to celebrate this extraordinary phenomenon, linking 8 villages and towns famous for their stunning mimosa displays and festivals.
+The Route du Mimosa is a 130km driving route created to celebrate this extraordinary phenomenon, linking eight villages and towns that are famous for their stunning mimosa displays and festivals.